 - High joint strength with excellent corrosion resistance

-- Good fluidity for quick wetting and gap filling
+- Good fluidity for fast wetting and effective gap filling

-- Available in self-fluxing, flux-coated, and fluxless types
+- Available in phosphorus copper, flux-coated, and fluxless rod types

-- Global supply, fast delivery, and OEM customization support
+- Global supply capability with fast delivery and OEM customization support

-Chalco Copper Brazing Rod Product Types & Specifications Overview
+Chalco Copper Brazing Rod Product Types & Supply Specifications

 Copper to Copper Brazing Rods